pandas-dev/pandas/doc/source/basics.rst

    pd.DataFrame({'a': [1, 2]}).dtypes
    pd.DataFrame({'a': 1 }, index=list(range(2))).dtypes

-Numpy, however will choose *platform-dependent* types when creating arrays.
+Note that Numpy will choose *platform-dependent* types when creating arrays.
 The following **WILL** result in ``int32`` on 32-bit platform.

 .. ipython:: python